FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 introduced by this proposal is currently a weakness of FreeCAD.

 FreeCAD has functionality that comes close to true variant parts with various techniques.
-However, all these options have their issues.
+However, all these options have their issues [[1](#ref1)].
 A first option is creating **copies of parts**.
 However, with this technique, it is not clear which parameters are designated for variants and a change to all instances of the variant is not possible.

 A second option is **copy-on-change links**.
 However, this technique is not user friendly and it makes use of hidden references.
 Propagating a change to